MicrosoftDocs/sql-docs/docs/machine-learning/install/includes/custom-runtime-python-windows.md

 Before installing a Python custom runtime, install the following:

-+ If you are installing to an existing SQL Server instance, install [Cumulative Update (CU) 3 or later](../../../database-engine/install-windows/latest-updates-for-microsoft-sql-server.md) for SQL Server 2019.
++ If you use an existing SQL Server instance, install [Cumulative Update (CU) 3 or later](../../../database-engine/install-windows/latest-updates-for-microsoft-sql-server.md) for SQL Server 2019.

 ## Install Language Extensions